-The problem, however, is that this bias hides the truth that a huge number of startups fail, something which VCs like to cover up as quietly as possible.
+The problem, however, is that this bias hides the truth that a huge number of startups fail, something which isn't discussed anywhere near as much.
 In some sectors, the failure rates can reach as high as 97%.
 What all this means is that private equity is failing to comprehensively fill the funding gap for new ventures and that's fundamentally why Crowdsourcer.io was built, to provide another route for people to start businesses.

 The chart to the right depicts the most cited reasons for failures in startups.
 The highlighted problems - in colour - Crowdsourcer.io directly tackles.
 Crowdsourcer.io works by swapping out financial investment for time and talent investment.
 By taking the focus away from huge wads of cash, you encourage sustainable business practices, low burn rates and allow more people to start businesses.